vipuldholariya1991dev-droid/simple_pipeline/README.md

 - Docker Desktop
 - Python 3.8+
 - Node.js 16+ and npm
-- Cloudflare R2 account (for storage) - Optional but recommended
-- Exa API key (for PDF search) - Optional but recommended
+- **Note**: Default R2 credentials and Exa API key are included in `backend/app/config.py` - the system works out of the box!
+You can override these with your own credentials if desired.

 ### Installation